Skip navigation

 The Ontario Ministry of Food, Agriculture and Rural Affairs (OMAFRA) has a list of resources available to help farmers and their families on their Mental health resources for farmers webpage (external link).

-What should I do if I find a dead wild bird(s) in my backyard or in a park?
+What should I do if I find a dead wild bird(s)?